Curriculum Overview

 Clinical Experience

 Supervised client contact begins in the student’s first semester.
-Clinical students are required to gain a total of 500 hours, 400 of which are of face-to-face client contact, and 150 of these hours must be relational (with couples or families).
-Of the total 500 hours, one hundred of the hours can be "alternative hours."
-Supervision in the Department’s clinic is provided through a range of techniques including case discussion, one-way mirror observation, video review, co-therapy, and telephone or real-time video consultation during live sessions.
+Clinical students are required to gain a total of 500 hours, 200 of these hours must be from relational (couples or families) cases.
+Of the total 500 hours, 100 of the hours can be "alternative hours."
+Supervision in the Department’s clinic, The Center for Healthy Families, is provided through a range of techniques including case discussion, one-way mirror observation, video review, co-therapy, and telephone or real-time video consultation during live sessions.

 All students adhere to the CFT Program Hours Policy that states any student who does not complete their required 500 hours of client contact by the end of the spring semester of the second year WILL NOT be allowed to continue seeing clients at the Center for Healthy Families beyond that time.
 Students will need to independently seek out alternative externship sites to gain the remainder of the client contact hours required to sit for the National Licensing Examination.
 No exceptions will be made.